 For the Incas, human sacrifices were a must for appeasing the gods and for a better harvest.
 Hence they regularly sacrificed humans during important rituals for the prosperity of their kingdom.

 15) They also notoriously sacrificed children during the Capacocha ceremony.
-This ceremony was performed during events such as the death, ascension to throne or illness of the Sapa Inca.
+The Incans performed it during events such as the death, ascension to throne or illness of the Sapa Inca.
 And it was also a part of the rituals for a better harvest or for stopping natural calamities.

 16) Recently, the frozen mummified bodies of 3 Incan children were found preserved in the ice of Mount Ampato.
-The first girl discovered was named Momia Juanita (mummy Juanita) and was titled as the ‘World’s Top 10 discoveries’ by the Time Magazine in 1995.
+The first girl discovered was named Momia Juanita (mummy Juanita).
+In 1995, she was titled as the ‘World’s Top 10 discoveries’ by Time Magazine.

 17) Another interesting fact about the Incas is that their architecture was earthquake-proof.
 The best example being Machu Picchu.

-18) The Sapa Inca wore a new outfit every day and after an article of clothing was used it would be burned afterwards.
+18) The Sapa Inca wore a new outfit every day.
+And after he used an article of clothing, it was subsequently burned.
 A group of women known as the ‘chosen women’ ensured that their ruler had enough clothes to wear.